Bill Naughton: Writing career

+Following the outbreak of the Second World War Naughton declared himself a conscientious objector.
+Naughton was made redundant from Bolton Co-operative Society, and soon after separated from Wilcock.
+(Note: Although separated, Naughton and Wilcock didn't divorce until 1950.)
+Briefly living in Manchester, Naughton settled in London in 1941 where he worked as a driver for the Civil Defence Service.
+He also took to writing, publishing his first stories in 1943, in the London Evening News.
+Subsequent stories were published in Lilliput and broadcast on BBC radio, leading Madge to commission a book from him, the result being the very successful A Roof Over your Head (1945), Naughton's first volume of autobiography.
+This led to other commissions, including an article called 'The spiv', which brought the then obscure word into popular usage.
 His stage play, Alfie, adapted for the 1966 film starring Michael Caine in the eponymous role, originated in a radio play, Alfie Elkins and His Little Life, first broadcast on the BBC Third Programme in 1962, which became a production at the Mermaid Theatre in 1963.
 It transferred to the West End before a very brief run on Broadway.
 Naughton was a prolific writer of plays, novels, short stories and children's books.
 His preferred environment was working-class society, which is reflected in much of his written work.